earthly/website/blog/_posts/2020-09-10-better-builds.md

 The first line is declaring the base docker image our build steps will run inside. &nbsp;All earthly builds take place within the context of a docker container. &nbsp;This is how we ensure reproducibility. &nbsp;After that, we set a working directory and declare our first target `deps` and copy our project files into the build context.

-> You may have noticed the first time you build an sbt project, it takes a while to pull down all the project dependencies. &nbsp;This `deps` target is helping us avoid paying that cost every build. &nbsp; Calling `sbt update` and then `SAVE IMAGE` ensures that these steps are cached and can be used in further build steps. &nbsp;Earthly will only need to be rerun this step if our build files change.
+> You may have noticed the first time you build a `sbt` project, it takes a while to pull down all the project dependencies. &nbsp;This `deps` target is helping us avoid paying that cost every build. &nbsp; Calling `sbt update` and then `SAVE IMAGE` ensures that these steps are cached and can be used in further build steps. &nbsp;Earthly will only need to be rerun this step if our build files change.

 We can test out the `deps` step like this: